 Yes, you read it correctly.
-In fact, the Government wants to co-invest in your business under the Co-Investment Programme (CIP), and is now ready to pump in an additional of $150 million, as announced at Budget 2014.
+In fact, the Government wants to co-invest in your business under the Co-Investment Programme (CIP) and is now ready to pump in an additional of $150 million, as announced at Budget 2014.
 However, there has been a great deal of confusion among companies on whether they qualify for the CIP scheme, and what it really can do for them.
-These are some of common questions about the CIP answered for your easy understanding.
+These are some of the common questions about the CIP answered for your easy understanding.

-What is the CIP basically?
+What is the Co-Investment Programme basically?

 CIP is essentially the government’s provision of capital for SMEs without being impatient for returns.
 This is fundamentally meant to empower mature SMEs to compete in the international arena by allowing them access to mid-stage funding.
 Deputy Prime Minister Tharman Shanmugaratnam said that the CIP Scheme will “provide the capital to help SMEs that need more time to execute their expansion and internationalization plans”, during the Budget 2014 announcement.